Updated: Sep 8

 At bottom every man knows well enough that he is a unique being, only once on this earth; and by no extraordinary chance will such a marvellously picturesque piece of diversity in unity as he is, ever be put together a second time.Friedrich Nietzsche

-Lastly, communicate, don't take everything personal!
+Lastly, communicate, don't take everything personally!
 Just because somebody posts something it has not to be about you.
 Ask if in doubt.
 Don't assume the worst.

-I also strongly recommend to take a break here and again from social media.
+I also strongly recommend taking a break here and again from social media.
 It can be overwhelming, so take a digital detox!

 Claudia Steinhauser SYAP